mjosaarinen/lwsha_isa/README.md

 Without the SM3_P0 and SM3_P1 instructions K, R1, R2 require
-2 XORs and 2 RORIs more, bringing the total to 2136; the instructions seem to offer much less than 20% speed-up over base Bitmanip (which is needed anyway), so there is no strong motivation to have them.
+2 XORs and 2 RORIs more, bringing the total to 2136; the instructions seem to offer less than 20% speed-up over base Bitmanip (which is needed anyway).
+However it can be seen that these instructions are structurally equivalent to the SHA256 Sigma functions above.

 ####